 · Bottles, cans, flasks, noise makers, selfie sticks, weapons of any kind, dangerous and unlawful materials are prohibited

 · Additional items may be prohibited as requested by teams, leagues, promoters or artists.

 · Call 814-453-7117 for additional information.

-Parking is available at the Erie Insurance Arena ramp on East 8th street between French and Holland streets ( parking fee - cash only).
+Parking is available at the Erie Insurance Arena ramp on East 8th street between French and Holland streets (parking fee is $5, cash only).
 Handicap parking is available on the north side of the Arena.

 Graduation Ceremony, Senior Academic Awards Dinner, or any items not listed below:

 Graduation eligibility or Academic Awards eligibility: